jrandleman/Heist-Scheme/docs/TYPES.md

   - Allocate and initialize a cycle-safe pointer: `auto p = tgc_ptr<typename>(value)`
   - Allocate and initialize a cycle-unsafe pointer: `auto p = tgc_ptr<typename,0>(value)`
     * If not given a `value`, `tgc_ptr`s are equivalent to `nullptr` by default.
-    * Cycle-unsafe pointers are effectively `std::shared_ptr`.
+    * Cycle-unsafe pointers are effectively `std::shared_ptr`.<br>
       Forsaking cycle-safety creates faster/"thinner" pointers, so such is simply an optimization technique.
       - For example, Heist strings are cycle-unsafe pointers under the hood, since they never to produce cyclical references.
       - However, function environment pointers are cycle-safe, since closures make it